The NWT is open to leisure travel. See information on COVID-19 travel guidelines

 - Stroll along the riverfront and through Papal Flats, where thousands gathered to welcome Pope John Paul II in his landmark visit to the North in 1987.

-Kilometres 594-694: Rugged mountains arise an hour past Fort Simpson on the lonely gravel road to Wrigley.
+Kilometres 594-694: Rugged mountains arise an hour past Fort Simpson on the gravel road to Wrigley.
 Here, after ferrying across the Mackenzie at Camsell Bend, you’ll encounter the rolling Franklin Range, the territory’s easternmost peaks.
 Hilltop vantage points are numerous, offering big views of the river and the distant, and even more impressive, Mackenzie Mountains.

 Tombstone Territorial Park:

-Kilometre 329: The Arctic Circle is the North’s most intriguing imaginary landmark, and the Dempster is the only highway to cross it.
+Kilometre 329: The Arctic Circle is the North’s most intriguing invisible landmark, and the Dempster is the only highway to cross it.
 Here, at a scenic pull-off amid the Richardson Mountains, you can park your car during the night of the summer solstice and watch the sun not set.

 Kilometre 734: Here, where the Dempster Highway dead-ends just upstream from the Arctic Ocean, Canada’s largest Arctic town was purpose-built half a century ago.
 Now with more than 3,000 residents, Inuvik – constructed entirely on pilings to prevent it from melting into the permafrost – is the regional centre of the Western Arctic and the gateway to several impressive parks.
 While you’re here: